prakhar1989/csds-material/README.md

 ### Handing in your work

+1. Create a PDF file containing:
+  * your name
-You should create a PDF file with your name, the results of the four analyses from Step 1 as run on the three systems in Steps 2, 3, and 4, and brief responses to the reflection questions in Step 5.
-Additionally, create a folder that has all the code that **you've** written.
+  * the results of the four analyses from Step 1 as run on the three systems in Steps 2, 3, and 4,
+  * the brief responses to the reflection questions
+2. Create a folder that has all the code that **you've** written.
 Please don't upload the same files that we've provided for this assignment.
-Lastly, create a zip containing the PDF and the code folder before submitting it on Courseworks.
+3. Create a zip containing the PDF and the code folder
+4. Submit on Courseworks.

 ### Feedback (optional, but valuable)